 Alice’s interest in architecture began during her childhood years in Hong Kong where she witnessed a city experiencing unprecedented growth at the intersection of major social and cultural forces.

-At Oberlin College, the study of art, urban studies, and modern dance led to further engagement with spatial choreography and the social aspects of habitation.
-Graduate study with architects and theorists such as Frank Israel and Dolores Hayden, furthered her understanding of architecture as a continuum of the larger environment and culminated in a Masters of Architecture from UCLA Graduate School of Architecture and Urban Planning.
+At Oberlin College, the study of art, urban studies, and modern dance led to Alice’s further engagement with spatial choreography and the social aspects of habitation.
+Graduate study with architects and theorists such as Frank Israel and Dolores Hayden, galvanized her understanding of architecture as a continuum of the larger environment and culminated in a Masters of Architecture from UCLA Graduate School of Architecture and Urban Planning.

 Alice interned at a landscape architecture firm and worked as an associate at the Frederick Fisher Architects.
 In 1990, she partnered with Michael Blatt to establish their own practice.
 In addition, Alice is a professor at USC Roski School of Art and Design, where her interaction with an interdisciplinary group of students continues to inspire her practice.